 You may have some swelling and bruising, and this is nothing to worry about.
-Swelling should heal within a few days of your wisdom tooth surgery, while bruising usually takes a little longer to heal completely.
+Swelling should heal within a few days of your wisdom tooth removal surgery, while bruising usually takes a little longer to heal completely.

 Take it easy for at least a day after your wisdom tooth removal surgery.
 Rest is important for the healing process.

 For 24 hours after your wisdom tooth extraction surgery, only eat soft foods such as yoghurt, applesauce, and warm (not hot) broth.
 Avoid hot beverages as well as caffeine and alcohol.

 Do not brush your teeth for at least 24 hours after having your wisdom tooth removal procedure.
 Follow your dentist’s instructions for oral hygiene during your recovery.

 Wisdom Tooth Removal Cost?

 Wisdom tooth extraction cost will depend on a few factors, such as how many teeth you want to have removed at once and whether your wisdom teeth are impacted or fully erupted.
 Depending on your insurance plan, part or all of your wisdom tooth removal will likely be covered.

 Wisdom Tooth Extraction Cost No Insurance

 If you do not have insurance, you will have to pay for wisdom tooth removal out of pocket.
 Wisdom tooth extraction price will vary depending on whether your wisdom teeth are erupted or impacted and how complicated the extraction will be.